e-merlin/eMERLIN_CASA_pipeline/README.md

 **How do I fill the source names in inputs.ini if I don't know which fields were observed?**

 By default you should have all the information from the observatory.
-But if you only have the FITS-IDI and don't know the source names, you can run the first pipeline step alone `casa -c eMERLIN_CASA_pipeline/eMERLIN_CASA_pipeline.py -r run_importfits`.
+But if you only have the FITS-IDI and don't know the source names, you can run the first pipeline step alone `emcp -r run_importfits`.
 When the execution is finished, open the weblog and go to the tab `Observation Summary` where you will find the fields included in the MS and the listobs file with all the scans.

 As a general rule, an observation will have 1331+3030 (3C286) as flux scale calibrator, 1407+2827 (OQ208) as bandpass calibrator and 0319+4130 (3C84) as bright ptcal calibrator.
 To distinguish between target and phasecal, you should look for alternating scans, and the target is usually the one with longer scans.